SBCNY/Molecular-Biology-of-the-Cell/Liscence_mbco_windows_application.md

 The code for the windows application was written by Jens Hansen working for the Ravi Iyengar Lab.
-The copyright holder for this preprint is the author/funder.
+The copyright holder for code and excecutable windows appliation is the author/funder.
 It is made available under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License.

 Please acknowledge the MBC Ontology in your publications by citing the following reference: